conflux-fans/btcl2s/articles/liquid/liquid.md

 ## **Pros and Cons**

-### **Pros**

-- **Speed**: Transactions are finalized within two minutes, significantly faster than Bitcoin.
-- **Privacy**: Confidential Transactions ensure transaction amounts and asset types are hidden, enhancing user privacy.
-- **Interoperability**: Supports multiple asset types and enables seamless transfers within its ecosystem.

-### **Cons**

-- **Centralization Risks**: The reliance on a federation for consensus might introduce risks of central control and potential failure points.
+By comparing Liquid with other BTC scaling solutions, privacy can be highlighted as one of its main advantages.
+Liquid's confidential transactions can ensure transaction amounts and asset types are hidden, enhancing user privacy.
+On the other hand, the reliance on a federation for consensus might introduce risks of central control and potential failure points.
-- **Limited Throughput**: Despite its improvements over Bitcoin, Liquid's transaction throughput may not match that of major centralized payment processors.

 ## **References**